 If you follow the recommendations outlined by the AAO, you need to take your child for an evaluation at an orthodontist by the age of seven.
 This means that each of your kids should see the orthodontist at least once – even if their teeth are straight.
 Braces provide more than just improved aesthetics; they can also correct your child’s bite and prevent serious issues down the line.

 The good news about taking each of your kids for an evaluation at the orthodontist is that many orthodontists offer a free evaluation.
 You can schedule a time with a local, trusted orthodontist to learn about the condition of your child’s teeth without any financial commitment.
 If your child does not need intervention, you can rest assured that you have done what you need to do to be proactive with your child’s oral care.
 If you learn that your child does need braces, you can get the process started as early as possible and get ahead of certain issues.

 It is important to find a local and trusted orthodontist to provide care to your child.
 If your kids need braces, you will go to orthodontist appointments more frequently than normal dentist appointments.
 You need to choose an orthodontist who is conveniently located so you can get to those appointments when they are scheduled.
 It is also important to find a top-notch orthodontist because you want the best care possible for your child.
-The find-a-dentist tool from the Smile Generation lets you search for dentists by location and specialty.
-You can quickly lookup a list of orthodontists in your area to find one for your child.
+If you're in search of a trusted orthodontist near me, the find-a-dentist tool from the Smile Generation lets you search for dentists by location and specialty.
+You can quickly look up a list of orthodontists in your area to find one for your child.

 The dentists who are part of the Smile Generation network are trusted providers who meet a high set of standards.
 You can use the tools provided by the Smile Generation to find a local orthodontist and resources on paying for orthodontic care.